 Smart house, smart car, smart city.
 Each of these environments benefits from the 8.4 billion connected devices expected to fill the world this year.
-The Intelligence of Things (IoT), the evolving ecosystem of smart living and connected devices that work together to create better capabilities, efficiencies and, most importantly, experiences, also affects our time in the office—where Gallup says we spend up to 47 hours per week.
+IoT, the evolving ecosystem of smart living and connected devices that work together to create better capabilities, efficiencies and, most importantly, experiences, also affects our time in the office—where Gallup says we spend up to 47 hours per week.
 IoT devices are changing the way we think about office design, the employee experience and creating environments for optimum productivity and creativity.

 Intelligent products and services control lighting and temperature, help us find quiet spaces to think and highlight ways to connect effectively with our colleagues.
 Here’s a closer look at trends in intelligent products and services we're watching at Flex, which fuse form and function in ways that optimize people's experience in the office, enabling them to be their best, most productive selves at work.

 IoT lighting devices help create office environments that use lighting to optimize productivity and even creativity.
 Guided by smart software, systems may allow users to dim and brighten lights via a smartphone app.
 Today’s more sophisticated systems use sensors in lighting fixtures to brighten and dim in response to natural light levels, continuously optimizing the environment throughout the day.
 Circadian systems use sensors to sync lighting with the time of day, offering bright, cool light to help teams launch into action in the morning and gradually softening throughout the day.
 It’s even possible to use smart lighting to create diffused light, which promotes creativity.
 A report by BI Intelligence that shows IoT lighting can help cut costs.
 In one example, the use of smart LED lighting reduced energy costs by 75% while productivity increased 20%.